-The lack of data can partly be compensated by hydrological modelling.
-Models are also used for projections of future states of hydrological system in the Arctic (Krogh & Pomeroy, 2018; Pohl et al., 2006; Rasouli et al., 2014).

-The problematic issue of future projections is that large-scale, relatively simple, conceptual hydrological models are being calibrated against streamflow series in gauging stations of large rivers (Hudson & Thompson, 2019; Nijssen et al., 2001), while more process-based ones, require detailed observational information for their parametrization and are usually applied for well-studied research basins (Changing Cold Regions Network project, Improving Processes & Parameterization for Prediction in Cold Regions Hydrology project; Marsh et al., 2020; Zhang et al..
-2008).
-It is not very often that hydrological models are tested if they are really able to reproduce currently observed changes before issuing the future projections.
-These problems undermine the ability of hydrological community to deal with Arctic warming challenge.
+Models are also used for projections of future states of the hydrological system in the Arctic (Krogh & Pomeroy, 2019; Pohl et al., 2006; Rasouli et al., 2014).
+The problematic issue of future projections is that large-scale, relatively simple, conceptual hydrological models are calibrated against streamflow series in gauging stations of large rivers (Hudson & Thompson, 2019; Nijssen et al., 2001), while more processbased models require detailed observational information for their parametrization and are usually applied in well-studied, small research basins (Changing Cold Regions Network project, Improving Processes & Parameterization for Prediction in Cold Regions Hydrology project; Marsh et al., 2020; Zhang et al., 2008).
+We know that the issue of non-stationarity in hydrological response means that calibrated models often struggle to reproduce hydrological models tested to see if they can reproduce currently observed changes before they are applied to produce future projections.
+These problems undermine the ability of the hydrological community to deal with impacts of a warming Arctic on the hydrological cycle.